Comparisons

 • Liked the diversification → Betterment (lower fee) or stay with Acorns.

-• No → the others remain in play.
+• No → all of them remain in play.

 How much does the subscription bother you?

-• Not much → Acorns or Grifin or Stash are fine; the per-month cost is small in absolute dollars.
+• Not much → Slyce, Acorns, Grifin, or Stash are fine; the per-month cost is small in absolute dollars at a reasonable balance.

 Do you want IRA support today?